Scindapsus aureus (Devil's Ivy) Care Indoors, Propagation, Problems and Solutions

 Light Requirements

-Pothos grow best in medium to bright, indirect light away from direct sunlight.
+Pothos grow best in medium to bright indirect light (filtered light).
+Keep it away from direct sunlight.
 They can tolerate lower light but the variegation will fade in poor light.

 The more variegated types require more light than the all-green varieties.
-They can also grow under a grow light where the natural lighting is not adequate.
+They can be grown under a grow light if the natural lighting is not adequate.
+Take a look at these full spectrum grow lights on Amazon.

 Potting Mix